^Mouth ^Briefly ~simple~ ~brevity~ ~DRY-KISS~

 2. ^Keep It ^Super ^Simple.

-2. ^Let ^Simple concepts ^Remain undefined.
+2. ^Let some concepts ^Remain undefined.

 3. Don't ^Name too many things, because it may ^Create ^Needless ^Abstract layers.